Home » COOKING FROM SCRATCH » Desserts » Guilt Free Carrot Muffins || So Good You’ll Think They’re Bad For You

 Instructions

-5. In a seperate bowl whisk white flour, oat flour, flax meal, baking soda, cinnamon, sugar, and salt together.
+• Combine dry ingredients: In a separate bowl, whisk together all-purpose flour, oat flour, flax meal, baking soda, cinnamon, ginger, and salt.

-8. Bake them for 20 minutes, or until a knife inserted in their center comes out clean.
+• Bake: Bake for about 20 minutes, or until a knife inserted in the center comes out clean.

 1. I’m not a huge fan of carrots as an ingredient but always trying to find new ways to introduce veggies into more things, especially as there is a really cheap carrot u-pick near us…we’ll give it a shot